 Sweetbay magnolia can be grown in sites that receive full sun to partial shade.

-The lance-shaped leaves are green on top and silvery or white on the underside.
+The lance-shaped leaves are green on top and silver or white on the underside.

 Each one is 3-6" long.
 They are evergreen in warmer regions like the southern United States and deciduous or semi-evergreen to the north.